astorz/Udacity_Visualization-D3/README.md

 ## Resources
 - Murray, S. (2017).
 Interactive Data Visualization for the Web: An Introduction to Designing with D3.
 O'Reilly Media, Inc.
 - Meeks, E. (2018).
-D3. js in action: data visualization with JavaScript.
+D3.js in Action: Data Visualization with JavaScript.
 Manning Publications.